-Statutory Election Costs - a fund built up from annual revenue contributions to meet the cost of local elections.
+Statutory Election Costs

+A fund built up from annual revenue contributions to meet the cost of local elections held approximately every four years, including local ward Councillors and the directly elected Mayor.

-The Insurance Retained Premiums Fund - is used to meet any payments falling within the Council's excess of £10,000.
+Insurance Retained Premiums Fund

+This reserve is used to meet any payments falling within the Council's excess of £10,000.
 It is also used as a holding account to meet expenditure on claims until they are resolved.
-It is estimated that the value of claims currently outstanding totals £0.5million.
+It is estimated that the value of claims currently outstanding totals £740,000.

-Restructure Pension Cost Fund - has been set up to meet the costs of departmental and management restructures resulting from service reviews.
+Restructure Pension Cost Fund

+This reserve has been set up to meet the costs of departmental and management restructures resulting from service reviews.

+Grant Changes

-Grant Changes - This reserve relates to the possible and uncertain impact of changes to the Housing Benefit and Council Tax Benefit regulations.
+This reserve relates to the possible and uncertain impact of changes to the Housing Benefit and Council Tax Benefit regulations.

-The Building Renewal and Repairs Fund - is aimed at providing resources to allow planned maintenance of the Council's properties.
+Building Renewal and Repairs Fund

+This reserve is aimed at providing resources to allow planned maintenance of the Council's own properties.

-Trading Account Renewal Fund - is for the replacement of equipment used within the Council Leisure facilities and Engineering depot.
+Trading Account Renewal Fund

+This reserve is for the replacement of equipment used within the Council Leisure facilities and Engineering depot.